MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/crashes/macos.md

-  // Your code to present your UI to the user, e.g. an NSAlert. let alert: NSAlert = NSAlert() alert.messageText = "Sorry we crashed." alert.informativeText = "Do you want to send a report about the crash to the developer?" alert.alertStyle = NSWarningAlertStyle alert.addButton(withTitle: "Always send") alert.addButton(withTitle: "Send") alert.addButton(withTitle: "Don't send") alert.runModal()
+  // Your code to present your UI to the user, e.g. an NSAlert. let alert: NSAlert = NSAlert() alert.messageText = "Sorry about that!" alert.informativeText = "Do you want to send an anonymous crash report so we can fix the issue?" alert.addButton(withTitle: "Always send") alert.addButton(withTitle: "Send") alert.addButton(withTitle: "Don't send") alert.alertStyle = NSWarningAlertStyle

+  switch (alert.runModal()) {
+  case NSAlertFirstButtonReturn:
+    MSCrashes.notify(with: .always)
+    break;
+  case NSAlertSecondButtonReturn:
+    MSCrashes.notify(with: .send)
+    break;
+  case NSAlertThirdButtonReturn:
+    MSCrashes.notify(with: .dontSend)
+    break;
+  default:
+    break;
+  }

   return true // Return true if the SDK should await user confirmation, otherwise return false.
 })